DimitrisPapac/Optrand-PVSS/README.md

 **WARNING:** This is an academic proof-of-concept prototype, and in particular has not beed audited yet - please use it at your own risk.

 ## Installation
-Install a recent stable Rust toolchain using rustup.
+Install a recent stable Rust toolchain using `rustup`.

 ## Testing
 Run `cargo test` to test both simple signing and aggregation.